NobleJo/learn-a-lot/README.md

-# learn-a-lot
+# hello-world

-Lots of new things I am learning / building.
+Am hoping to learn lots of new things!!!

 My name is Jo and I am just starting to learn how to become a software developer.